COVID-19 Information

 WHAT YOU COULD BE:

-A professional paralegal licensed by the Law Society of Ontario, authorized to independently provide legal services to clients in areas such as:
+A paralegal licensed by the Law Society of Ontario is a professional authorized to independently provide legal services to and represent clients before Ontario’s Small Claims Court, Court of Justice, and Tribunals hearing matters related to:

 WHERE YOU COULD WORK: